Indigenous Agriculture and Relationship Development

 The Relationship Development and Engagement program supports actions and activities related to engagement and enhancing relationships between industry, academia, and Indigenous Peoples, by:

-• Building relationships between sector participants, including industry, organizations, boards, watersheds, rural municipalities and other businesses and Indigenous communities and government
+• Building relationships between sector participants, including industry, organizations, boards, watersheds, rural municipalities and other businesses, customers and Indigenous communities and government to enhance partnerships and explore collaborative sector opportunities and land management

 • Building relationships between research institutions, academia and Indigenous communities and government to support the exploration of research projects or training initiatives